Charleston police round up East Side dealers fueling 'open-air drug market'

-Amounts of seized drugs as well as information about the suspects were not available on Friday.
-Police officials said the investigation is ongoing and that there could be more arrests.
+Amounts of seized drugs and information about the suspects were not available.
+Police officials said the investigation continues and that there could be more arrests.

-The police operation is part of a sustained effort make the East Side safer, said Police Chief Luther Reynolds and Lt.
-Andre Jenkins, who leads the department's officers who patrol the neighborhood.
+The operation is part of an ongoing effort to make the East Side safer, said Police Chief Luther Reynolds and Lt.
+Andre Jenkins, who leads the department's officers patrolling the neighborhood.

 Investigation into drug activity that led to this week's operation began roughly a year ago, Jenkins said.
 Most of those arrested this week are street-level drug dealers.

-"The community has been saying it's an open-air drug market down there," the lieutenant said.
+"The community has been saying it's an open-air drug market down there," he said.

-In 2019, the East Side grappled with a flare-up in violent crime that alarmed residents and city leaders alike.
+In 2019, the East Side grappled with a rash of violent crime that alarmed residents and city leaders alike.

 "This is a much bigger story than just the drug arrests," Reynolds said.
 "This is a long-term and sustained, comprehensive initiative to make East Side a safer and better community than it already is.
 We know that the violence in the community is related to drugs."